How to Hire a Project Manager for Your It Needs

-The following information and recruiting tips can help you successfully source, interview, and hire a project manager for your IT needs.
+The following information and recruiting tips can help you successfully source, interview, and hire a project manager who can help manage and maintain the integrity of your IT projects.

 An IT project manager’s responsibilities are both technical and organizational.
 Therefore, employers may accept credentials that fit under either category.
 For example, many companies look for a certification such as Project Management Professional, and some seek candidates with a certification in Agile or Scrum software development methodology.

-Your next IT project manager may have skills that lean more toward project management, or more toward the technical side.
+IT project manager skills include the technical aspects of the job, of course, but should lean more toward project management as well.
 Some of the skills to look for when recruiting an IT project manager include the following:

 - Specification and planning of software development projects